-This motherboard has six system/CPU fan headers (Fan 1~Fan 5, Fan A1) on the motherboard.
+This motherboard has eight system/CPU fan headers (Fan 1-Fan 6, Fan A, Fan B) on the motherboard.
 All these 4-pin fans headers are backward compatible with the traditional 3-pin fans.
-However, fan speed control is available for 4-pin fans only.
-The fan speeds are controlled by firmware thermal management via IPMI interface.
+The fan speeds are controlled by firmware thermal management via IPMI 2.0.
 See the table on the right for pin definitions.

 Fan Header Pin Definitions

 Pin# Definition

 1 Ground

 2 +12V

 3 Tachometer

-4 Pulse Width Modu- lation (PWM)
+4 Pulse Management Modulation